 AGENCY: United States International Trade Commission.

 ACTION: Scheduling of the final phase of an antidumping investigation.

-SUMMARY: The Commission hereby gives notice of the scheduling of the final phase of antidumping investigation No. 731-TA-751 (Final) under section 735(b) of the Tariff Act of 1930 (19 U.S.C. § 1673d(b)) (the Act) to determine whether an industry in the United States is materially injured or threatened with material injury, or the establishment of an industry in the United States is materially retarded, by reason of less-than-fair-value imports from Austria of open-end spun rayon public service list containing the names and addresses of all persons, or their representatives, who are parties to the investigation.
+SUMMARY: The Commission hereby gives notice of the scheduling of the final phase of antidumping investigation No. 731-TA-751 (Final) under section 735(b) of the Tariff Act of 1930 (19 U.S.C. § 1673d(b)) (the Act) to determine whether an industry in the United States is materially injured or threatened with material injury, or the establishment of an industry in the United States is materially retarded, by reason of less-than-fair-value imports from Austria of open-end spun rayon singles yarn, provided for in subheading 5510.11.00 of the Harmonized Tariff Schedule of the United States.